flag-UK

 Oh Yeah Music Bus Tour

-Belfast was named a Unesco City of Music in 2021 and this Belfast bus tour outing takes in spots lined to Van Morrison, the Undertones and many more rock ‘n’ roll names.
-It starts at the Oh Yeah Music Centre with its award-winning Northern Ireland Music Exhibition but also takes in spots such as ornate Ulster Hall.
+Belfast was named a Unesco City of Music in 2021, and this Belfast bus tour outing takes in spots linked to Van Morrison, the Undertones and many more rock ‘n’ roll names.
+It starts at the Oh Yeah Music Centre with its award-winning Northern Ireland Music Exhibition, but also takes in spots such as the ornate Ulster Hall.

 – READ MORE: 13 charming UK destinations you can visit on a cruise